Image copyright, John Tallet, 2003. Click to return to the Homepage.

 Bettws Newydd Church

 Where the lane swings right, turn left and after 15 metres cross a stile on the right.
-Follow the indicated direction and cross a stile near the corner of the field.
+Follow the indicated direction across the field on an obvious path and cross a stile near the corner of the field.
 Go straight on, cross another stile and turn left.
-Go down the field with trees and a wire fence on the left.
+Go down the field with a wire fence on the left.
 Cross 2 stiles 40 metres apart and turn right.
 Cross a stile at the end of a stone wall to enter Bettws Newydd churchyard.
-Cross a stile at the south-west corner of the churchyard and follow the grassy track downhill and then left.
-Go through a wooden gate and turn left on a lane.
+(There are 2 seats here so this makes a pleasant place for a rest.)
+Cross a stile at the south-west corner of the churchyard and follow the path across a field.
+Go through a gate and turn left on a lane.

 The pond in Lady Hill Wood